+What foods are high in methylfolate?
 Folate is a B-vitamin found highest in dark green vegetables, liver, fermented foods and drinks and certain fruits.
-DNA and RNA synthesis, DNA maintenance, methylation and healthy cell division are all dependant on folate status.
+DNA and RNA synthesis, DNA maintenance, methylation and healthy cell division are all dependent on folate status.

 Folate deficiency causes DNA instability, leading to a higher frequency of chromosome breaks during attempted DNA repair.
 It is the breaks in chromosomes and poor cell division that can lead to cancer and cognitive decline, with the homozygous MTHFR 677 genotype (Methylation section of the Nutrition Genome Report) being more susceptible to chromosomal damage from low folate.